Whale Watching In Iceland

 It’s a popular destination for spotting humpback whales, which are attracted by the rich availability of planktons.
 These mosses are formed when the flowing water in the region deposits rich nutrients from the surrounding mineral-rich regions.

 The other main attraction of Husavik is the whale museum, which can complement your whale watching trip like nothing else.
-From the habitat of these majestic creatures to their features and protective measures, you can know about it all inside the museum.
+From the habitat of these majestic creatures to their features and protective measures, you can learn all about it inside the museum.

 However, there’s more to this bay off the north coast of Iceland than its natural beauty, as it’s a hotspot for wildlife, especially humpback and giant blue whales.
 Unsurprisingly, this makes it a popular destination for wildlife lovers visiting the country.

-Once you arrive at the Gentle Giants ticket center (Central Husavik) pickup spot and board the ship, our trained guide will help spot the whales and educate you about them.
-While our crew will provide you with a warm jacket and rain poncho, we still recommend the guests carry some extra warm and waterproof clothes.
+Once you arrive at the Gentle Giants ticket center (Central Husavik) pickup spot and board the ship, the trained guide will help spot the whales and educate you about them.
+While the crew will provide you with a warm jacket and rain poncho, I still recommend the guests carry some extra warm and waterproof clothes.

 Additionally, you can avail wheelchair services on-board by contacting us in advance and qualify for a complimentary ticket in case there are no whales or dolphins visible during the ride.